essex-lab/ProtoMS/doc/.dev-tools/index.rst

 .. toctree::
    :maxdepth: 2

-This documents the Python tools in ProtoMS3.0.
+This documents the python library components in ProtoMS3.4

 Click on Index or ModuleIndex below to browse the documentation.